 The Nimbus is a great belay jacket and an awesome water resistant mid layer.
 We highly recommend it for anyone adventuring in weather where it's cold, but not cold enough to snow, and down will leave you vulnerable to the cold rain.
 It doesn't have to be freezing out to get hypothermia.

-With many jackets in this category coming in at $300, the Nimbus is a great value at $245.
+With many jackets in this category coming in at $300, the Nimbus is a great value.
 It easily competes with top offerings from Patagonia and Arc'teryx.
 We are impressed with its durability, something we feel is sorely lacking as jackets become lighter and lighter.

 While this jacket didn't get an award, it still comes highly recommended!
 It's warmth-to-weight ratio, and durability make it a reliable partner, especially when the weather is looking squirrely.
 While it didn't perform as well as the Xenon X overall, it's an exceptional choice if a warmer option suits you.